 More surreal than the show itself, though, was watching people watch it in real time: the guy in the pink hot pants and sky-blue mesh tank screaming at the top of his lungs; the girl in long braids and black Stussy hoodie staring, mouth agape; the young girl in a shimmering jacket dancing with her mother; the thousands of bodies gyrating, two-stepping, clapping, and hollering in unison.
 Despite two straight days of 90-degree heat, standing in lines, eating poorly, and breathing in desert dust, they gave Queen Bey their all.

-And Beyoncé returned the favor, running and singing and dancing for two hours straight with minimal breaks.
-Bey’s stamina knows no bounds.
 “Thank you for allowing me to be the first Black woman to headline Coachella,” she said at the end of the evening, to deafening applause.
 “I just want to say thank you, guys.
 I am so happy you are here… We worked real hard and I loved seeing all of your faces.”

 “God, thank you,” one fan shouted back at her.
 It was probably not hyperbole.

 UPDATE: A previous version of this story misstated the title of C-Murder’s song.
 The post has been updated with the correct title